All Episodes

 And they were very small.

-They the whole thing is fuel.
+The whole thing is fuel.

 And the cost was just out of sight.

-But they were not first class size seats.
+But they were not first-class size seats.

 Saving grace was you get from New York to London in three hours.

-Sonic booms, governments won't permit it.
+Governments won't permit it.

 So let's say you take off from New York from JFK and you're going to go to London or Paris.

-You have to get well out in the Atlantic before you kick in the afterburners, which is what takes you to supersonic.
+You have to get well out in the Atlantic before you kick in the afterburners, which is what takes you to Supersonic.

 They can't put you in a holding pattern.